andrebergvind/capstone-project-exercise-productivity-analysis/README.md

 The preparation process included:

-- Cleaning and standardizing categorical variables (e.g., gender, age group, exercise type)
+- Cleaning and standardizing categorical variables
 - Handling missing values and replacing undefined categories with appropriate labels
-- Creating midpoint variables for grouped responses (e.g., exercise frequency ranges)
+- Creating midpoint variables for grouped responses including age group and exercise frequency
 - Structuring the dataset into two tables (`clean_data` and `clean_exercise_type`) connected through a respondent identifier

 These steps ensured that the dataset could be properly analysed and visualized in Tableau.